 There is an implementation restriction on Activity History (or Open Activities).
-When you query the relationship, security evaluation is implemented for users who don't have administrator permissions, and only a single parent record may be evaluated.
+When you query the relationship, security evaluation is implemented for users who don't have administrator permissions, and only a single parent record might be evaluated.

-> This error occurs because of the way Salesforce restricts the usage of Activities to users who do not have the View All Data permission.
+Salesforce restricts the usage of Activities to users who do not have the View All Data permission.
 The restrictions are as follows:

-> - In the main clause of the relationship query, you can reference only one record.
+- In the main clause of the relationship query, you can reference only one record.
 For example, you can’t filter on all records where the account name starts with “A.” Instead, you must reference a single account record.

 - In the inner clause of the query, you can’t use WHERE.